-The organisation certificate contains the signature and identification certificates, provisions on which are contained in the Act on Strong Electronic Identification and Electronic Trust Services.
+The organisation certificate contains the signature and identification certificates, provisions on which are contained in the Act on Strong Electronic Identification and Electronic Signatures.

-This document specifies the procedural requirements that apply to certification authorities issuing signature certificates and to the Digital and Population Data Services Agency, which is the provider of a strong electronic identification means.
+This document specifies the procedural requirements that apply to certification authorities issuing signature certificates and to the Population Register Centre, which is the provider of a strong electronic identification means.
 Procedural requirements are set for the activities and administration practice of certification authorities that issue certificates so that the subscribers, signers certified by the certification authority and the parties trusting the certificate can trust that the certificate can be used to verify electronic signatures.

 Applications for an organisation certificate are made in person by visiting the registration authority's registration point.
 The registration authority must verify the identity of the certificate applicant from a valid document issued by the police.

-These are: the identity card issued after 1 March 1999 and the passport.
-Other acceptable forms of identity are: a valid passport or identity card issued by an official government agency of an EEA member state, Switzerland or San Marinoor a valid passport issued by an official government agency of another state.
+These are: the identity card issued after 1 March 1999, the passport and the driving licence that has been issued after 1 October 1990.
+Other acceptable forms of identity are: a valid passport or identity card issued by an official government agency of an EEA member state, Switzerland or San Marino, a valid driving licence issued by an official government agency of an EEA member state after 1 October 1990, or a valid passport issued by an official government agency of another state.
 The method of identification is entered on the application form and confirmed by signature by the registration clerk.
-In accordance with the agreement made with the client organisation, certificate applications can also be made using a certificate issued by the Digital and Population Data Services Agency after 1 March 2010.
+In accordance with the agreement made with the client organisation, certificate applications can also be made using a certificate issued by the Population Register Centre after 1 March 2010.